 Rachel Scarrett is the Director of Procurement and Supply Management at Allianz Personal (whose brands include LV=, Flow, ElectriX) with primary responsibility for direct procurement, in other words, those categories that have a direct impact on the end customer.
-For our latest CPO Spotlight, Rachel spoke with Rupert Gaster about the role of a Chief Procurement Officer and what the current challenges are.

 We spend about a billion pounds each year through our supply chain of approximately 500 suppliers.

 I have a team of 30 people with end-to-end category management responsibility.

 Procurement and supplier management are carried out by separate teams under my leadership.
 I also have accountability for the supply chain third-party management risk and environmental, social and governance (ESG) strategy.

 We work closely with our sister company Allianz Commercial to leverage opportunities across our UK Holdings organisation using a buying consortium.

 Increasingly I’m also working with the Allianz Global team to leverage our scale and drive consistency and simplicity in our ways of working.

 LV= was acquired by Allianz a couple of years ago, how did that impact your role?

 I have been heavily involved in mergers and acquisitions over the last couple of years and that has been particularly challenging against a backdrop of Brexit, a global pandemic and of course all of the macro-economic uncertainty that we have had.

 During this time my role has changed significantly from being solely focused on the LV= brand to being part of a much larger global organisation.